Lowers high cholesterol and triglyceride levels in the blood. This medicine is an HMG-CoA inhibitor (statin).

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using erythromycin (Ery-tab®), rifampin (Rifadin®, Rimactane®), niacin (Nicobid®), medicine to lower cholesterol (such as clofibrate, gemfibrozil, fenofibrate, Lopid®, or Tricor®), or a blood thinner (such as warfarin, Coumadin®).
+- Make sure your doctor knows if you also use diltiazem (Cardizem®), erythromycin (Ery-tab®), niacin (Nicobid®), rifampin (Rifadin®, Rimactane®), medicine to treat HIV/AIDS (such as atazanavir, darunavir/ritonavir, lopinavir/ritonavir, Kaletra®, Reyataz®), other medicine to lower cholesterol (such as fenofibrate, gemfibrozil, Lopid®, Tricor®), or a blood thinner (such as warfarin, Coumadin®, Jantoven®).

 Warnings While Using This Medicine